kewde/slate/source/index.md

 ## Introduction

-ShadowSend’s anonymous cryptographic transaction protocol using traceable ring signatures[5], which utilise a non­interactive zero knowledge proof[6].
+ShadowSend’s anonymous cryptographic transaction protocol using traceable ring signatures, which utilise a non­interactive zero knowledge proof.
 Below you will find a presentation of the anonymous cryptographic transaction protocol which utilises: dual­key stealth addresses, traceable ring signatures and non­interactive zero knowledge proofs.
 We explain prove how Shadow our scheme introduces a much higher level of privacy and anonymity to the network while still preserving the core principles of trustless decentralization, unforgeability and double­ spend prevention.
 We will also present performance data of our scheme which includes proof sizes, signature generation times and verification times.
 Finally, we will present planned future improvements to the current scheme.

 A detailed diagram is available [here](http://i.imgur.com/2XTQhYF.jpg).